 Childhood trauma is NO excuse for abusive behavior

-Here at love is respect, we often talk with people who are experiencing abuse in their relationship, and they want to determine why their partner is being abusive towards them.
-Sometimes this search for “why” leads them to believing that their partner is abusive because they experienced child abuse or lived through childhood trauma.
+Here at love is respect, we often talk with people who experience abuse in their relationships.
+They want to determine why their partner is abusive towards them.
+Sometimes this search for “why” leads them to believe that their partner is abusive because they experienced child abuse or lived through childhood trauma.
 Regardless of your past, childhood trauma is NO excuse for abusive behavior.

-It is natural to want to find an explanation for why someone is harming you, and we’d like to provide some clarity on this topic.
+It is natural to want to understand why someone harms you, and we’d like to provide some clarity on this topic.
 Although child abuse and trauma can have distressing lifelong effects, this does not cause someone to abuse their partner later in life.
 Surviving child abuse or witnessing domestic violence as a child does not ultimately determine that someone will become an abuser themselves.
-A partner who is using their past to justify their choice to abuse is making excuses and failing to take accountability for their actions.
-Unfortunately, it is common for abusive partners to redirect blame and responsibility from themselves, onto their partner.
+A partner who uses their past to justify their choice to abuse is making excuses and failing to take accountability for their actions.
+Unfortunately, abusive partners often redirect blame and responsibility from themselves onto their partner.
 Its important to know that this is never acceptable.
 Redirecting the “reason” for abuse is something we consider gaslighting, which is a form of emotional abuse.

-We do know that childhood trauma can affect a person’s mental health, especially if they haven’t reached out for treatment- but of all the life impacts of child abuse listed on Childhelp.org, intimate partner violence is not one of them.
+We know that childhood trauma can affect a person’s mental health, especially if they aren’t seeking treatment.
+However, of all the life impacts of child abuse listed on Childhelp.org, intimate partner violence is not one of them.
 Abuse stems from a toxic mindset of wanting power and control over a partner.
 Many people who experience trauma or abuse in their childhood grow up to be healthy, respectful partners in their romantic relationships.

-Abuse is a choice, not something that is caused by someone experiencing child abuse.
+Abuse is a choice, not something caused by someone experiencing child abuse.

 So what does this mean for you?